Friday, November 29, 2013

 • For our health

-• For Zach, my life partner/spouse, best friend, companion, and the love of my life
+• For Zach, my husband, best friend, companion, and the love of my life

 I hope everyone had an amazing Thanksgiving.
 Wishing all of you the very best!